Carla Gericke: ReOpen NH Rallies

-Gericke was an early critic of Governor Sununu's lockdown and stay-at-home orders issued in response to the C-19 virus, saying in NH Journal on 21 April 2020, "Freedom is the answer, what's the question?
+Gericke was an early critic of Governor Sununu's lockdown and stay-at-home orders issued in response to the COVID-19 pandemic, saying in NH Journal on 21 April 2020, "Freedom is the answer, what's the question?
 It is possible to be concerned about the virus, and the economic downturn and the destruction of our civil liberties.
 I am, which is why I attended the rally on Saturday.
 I don't underestimate the virus, but I also don't underestimate the cost of the shutdown or the dangers of trading liberty for a false sense of security."
 Gericke spoke at several ReOpen NH rallies in Concord and across the state, receiving death wishes and threats in response.
 In June 2020, Gericke proceeded with hosting the Free State Project's 17th Annual Porcupine Freedom Festival (PorcFest), stating the gathering, which drew more than 1,000 attendees over the week, was a First and Second Amendment protected assembly.